Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

 #### Windows {#Windows}

 Execute steps 1 and 2 below and then [skip to Alternate Download below for how to download zip files instead.](#alternate-download)
+We strongly recommend use of Psychtoolbox 3.0.21 or later, not version 3.0.20.

 Filesystem locations given here are examples.
 You could choose other disc drives or folders of your liking instead: